joy header

 Spirituality

 I’m sure I've missed something!
-It does seem like a long list and should keep us busy for years but many aspects are interrelated and nearly everything on the list contributes to our health.
+It does seem like a long list and should keep us busy for years but many aspects are interrelated and nearly everything on the list contributes to our health and well being.

 Top of the page